 Like ProtonVPN, Hotspot Shield also offers a free VPN plan to users worldwide alongside its paid plans.
 Hotspot Shield has a range of technologies to protect your online activity.
 It encrypts your connection and uses military-grade encryption.
 By doing so, the VPN service shields your browsing activity from hackers and government agencies.

 With the paid plan, users can connect up to 5 devices using one account.
 You can connect your desktop, laptop, tablet, smartphone and smart TV or router.
 It’s compatible with major operating systems such as Windows, macOS, iOS, Linux and Android.

 If you select the free plan, you can only connect one device.
 But the connection between your device and the internet is always encrypted.
 The connection speed is typically limited to 2 Mbps while the daily data limit is 500MB.

 Compared with other free VPN services, Hotspot Shield is generous with connection speed and data limit.
 Other restrictions include 1 virtual connection in the US only and no live chat support.

 In addition to military-grade encryption, the free plan comes with an internet kill switch and multiple VPN protocols.
 If security is your only goal, Hotspot Shield free plan is an excellent option.
 If you want to connect more than one device and enjoy 24/7 live chat support, you can always upgrade to the premium and premium family paid plans.

 New to the world of VPN?
-Windscribe is a VPN service that stops leaking of personal information online.
+Windscribe is a free VPN service that stops leaking of personal information online.
 This prevents hackers from stealing your data as well as using your identity for malicious activities.

 Windscribe encrypts your browsing activity by routing your traffic through encrypted tunnelling technology.
 This has several benefits.
 First, it stops governments and corporations from tracking and selling your personal data.
 Basically, Windscribe helps you take back control of your privacy.